Arnoldo Castillo: Life and times

 The new governor, Ramón Saadi of the (Peronist) Justicialist Party, faced a crisis of his own when the rape and murder of a local teen, María Soledad Morales, in September 1990, was placed at the hands of two youths whose fathers were close to Governor Saadi.
 Saadi, an ally of President Carlos Menem, was replaced with a Federal Receivership by order of the President within days of the tragedy; ultimately, however, Catamarca voters turned against the ruling Justicialists, and Castillo was elected governor in elections in 1991.

 Castillo's tenure was marked by an emphasis on infrastructure investments, notably road building and rural electrification.
 Two landmark projects include the Cuesta de El Portezuelo road and the San Francisco Pass, which improved links between both sides of the rugged Ancasti range, and facilitated commerce with neighboring Chile, respectively.
 The governor responded to the province's judicial bottlenecks by decreeing that, counter to the provincial constitution, candidates from anywhere in Argentina could be eligible for the bench in Catamarca.
-Castillo was challenged in his 1995 campaign for reelection by Ramón Saadi, who was defeated by 8%; the strength of the UCR in Catamarca led Castillo to forego joining the Alliance formed at the national level with the center-left Frepaso in 1997.
+Castillo was challenged in his successful 1995 campaign for reelection by Ramón Saadi, who was defeated by 8%; the strength of the UCR in Catamarca led Castillo to forego joining the Alliance formed at the national level with the center-left Frepaso in 1997.

 His tenure, in turn, was criticized for refusing to advertise in El Ancasti, Catamarca's most important news daily, as well as for its numerous lawsuits against the publication.
 Around 200 fraudulent pensions awarded during the Castillo tenure sent three of his officials to prison shortly after his retirement.